niaid/tomojs-pytools/README.rst

 Installation
 ------------

-Use `pip` to install the ngtool package:
+Use `pip` to install the pytools package:

-`python3 -m pip install ngtool`
+`python3 -m pip install pytools`

 The requirements are specified conventionally in requirements.txt and setup.py, so they will be enforced at installation time.
 Additionally,